 - Suspend 23.5 grams in 1000 ml distilled water.

 - Heat to boiling to dissolve the medium completely.

 - Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.

 - Mix well and pour into sterile Petri plates.

 Plate Count Agar is also called Tryptone Glucose Yeast Agar or Casein-Peptone Dextrose Yeast Agar.
-The medium contains an enzymatic digest of casein that provides amino acids, nitrogen, carbon, vitamins and minerals for growth of the organism.
+The medium contains an enzymatic digest of casein that provides amino acids, nitrogen, carbon, vitamins, and minerals for the growth of the organism.
 Yeast extract primarily supplies the B-complex vitamins.
-Glucose is the fermentable carbohydrate and provides an energy source for the growth of bacteria.
+Glucose is a fermentable carbohydrate and provides an energy source for the growth of bacteria.
 Agar is the solidifying agent.

 Count colonies on all plates containing 15-300 colonies.
-Report the count as CFU/ml for liquid sample and CFU/g for solid sample allowing for dilution factors.
+Report the count as CFU/ml for the liquid sample and CFU/g for the solid sample allowing for dilution factors.